 God cares about every aspect of our lives.
 There is nothing in our lives remote from God's care.
 Therefore, there is nothing in our lives outside of God's call and claim.
 When we respond and promise to follow Jesus, we embrace his summary of the law and we promise to "love the Lord your God will all your heart, and with all your soul, and with all your mind, and with all your strength."
 Mark 12.30

-The Wellness Committee encourages wellness - physical, spiritual, relational - as a faithful response to God, and as a commitment to a healthy congregation, healthy families, and healthy communities.
+The Wellness Committee encourages wellness - physical, spiritual, relational - as a faithful response to God, and as a commitment to a healthy congregation as well as healthy families, and communities.

 Walking Moai Groups